Exploring probiotics, friendly bacteria and PCOS

-Another feature of PCOS is an imbalance in sex hormones, so excess androgens are produced by the ovaries (male hormones) and released into the body.
+Another feature of PCOS is an imbalance in sex hormones, so excess androgens are produced by the ovaries (male hormones - see Probiotics Learning Lab for more glossary definitions) and released into the body.
 Although androgens are normal residents in a woman’s body as they’re converted into oestrogen, high levels are linked to PCOS and other health issues 4.

 PCOS is a complex condition, with no known cause or cure and it isn’t thought to be hereditary; however, it’s often linked to high levels of hormones like insulin.
 Often, women with this condition develop insulin resistance as their bodies become resistant to the effect of insulin, which leads to more insulin being secreted by the pancreas.

 This could contribute to a number of serious health issues like type 2 diabetes, obesity, and overproduction of testosterone which can affect ovulation 3.